Emerjoin/Hi-Framework-docs/2.3.1/tutorials/docs-project/topics/01_tutorials/04_angular/01_custom-angular-modules.md

 ```

-You can inject as many service as you need, it will just work.
+You can inject as many services as you need, it will just work.